Baby gear rentals appeal to traveling families

 "I've had a lot of conversations with a lot of moms," she says.
 "I assure them my gear is safe and clean, and that there are plenty of entertainment options for all ages in Tampa."

-Willow Ranelli readily admits she was anxious about planning a trip from her Canadian home near Niagara Falls to her family's vacation condo in Florida.
-"When my husband and I traveled with our daughter for the first time, I panicked thinking of all the things we needed to bring," Ranelli says.
+W. Ranelli readily admits she was anxious about planning a trip to her family's vacation condo in Florida.
+"When my husband and I traveled with our daughter for the first time, I panicked thinking of all the things we needed to bring," she says.
 "I found VisitingBaby.com and thought it was an amazing service.
 Terri delivered everything to our condo and even brought a car seat to the airport car rental agency."

 Ryan's above and beyond approach to customer service is something Ranelli depends on, especially since she's hoping to add to her brood.
 "It just makes it so much easier," she says.
 "I feel confident traveling.
 In the future, I know I'll be able to travel by myself with a toddler and a newborn because Terri will be there with everything we'll ever need."